-The Ferguson-Odiaga Houses (No. 1 of 4) at 401 West Broad Street is on the southwest corner of the intersection of West Broad and South Fourth streets, less than a half-mile southeast of the commercial core of Boise, Idaho.
+The Ferguson-Odiaga Houses (No. 4 of 4) at 409 West Broad Street is on the southwest corner of the intersection of West Broad and South Fourth streets, less than a half-mile southeast of the commercial core of Boise, Idaho.
 The property is composed of lots One and Two and the north three feet of lot Three within Block Four of the historic Central Subdivision, a neighborhood platted in 1890.
 Once primarily a residential neighborhood comprised of an assortment of small cottages, midsized dwellings, and rather large single-family homes, Central Subdivision (also known as Central Addition) has experienced rapid change in the past fifteen years with the demolition of several historic houses and construction of large, new residential and commercial buildings two to eight stories in height in their place.

-The small, urban parcel containing 401 West Broad Street is rectangular and bounded by South Fourth Street to the east, West Broad Street to the north, an alley to the west, and a neighboring historic home to the south at 405 South Fourth Street.
-The dwelling at 401 West Broad Street is at the east end of a row of four small, nearly identical houses spaced evenly across the lot and facing northeast onto Broad Street.
-A small front and side yard separate the house from the adjacent streets while gravel covers the ground behind the house and between it and its neighbor to the west.
+The small, urban parcel containing 409 West Broad Street is rectangular and bounded by South Fourth Street to the east, West Broad Street to the north, an alley to the west, and a neighboring historic home to the south at 405 South Fourth Street.
+The dwelling at 409 West Broad Street abuts the alley at the west end of a row of four small, nearly identical houses spaced evenly across the lot and facing northeast onto Broad Street.
+A small front yard separates the house from the street while gravel covers the ground behind the house and a small, elevated wood deck extends between the building and its neighbor to the east.